Submitting Variables to VSX

 type of magnitude and its source.

 c.
 Submit supporting evidence.
-At minimum, we request a
+We request at least a

 plot of the photometry with time on the horizontal axis and

-magnitude on the vertical axis.
+magnitude on the vertical axis (brightest at the top, faintest at the bottom).
 If you have sufficient information

 to analyze the light curve, determining period and classifying the star,